 The impact of addiction is not limited to the person with substance use disorder.
 It often has a ripple effect, causing harm to those close to you who witness drugs or alcohol taking over your life.
-If someone you love is struggling with addiction, you may be wondering what you can do to support them and get them to agree to receive help at an outpatient addiction treatment center near Columbus.
+If someone you love is struggling with addiction, you may wonder what you can do to support them and get them to agree to receive help at an outpatient addiction treatment center near Columbus.

 How Can You Support a Loved One Struggling with Addiction?